Introduction

 Analyses of electrophysiological data

-Electrophysiological data were bandpass filtered between 10 and 120 Hz.
-The cross-correlation coefficients were calculated every 10 ms with a shifting 250-ms time window.
+To evaluate potential shared input to pairs of neurons on the basis of responses to ramp-like optical activation of presynaptic neurons, the recorded postsynaptic membrane currents were first bandpass filtered between 10 and 120 Hz.
+The cross-correlation coefficients between filtered membrane currents from each pair of simultaneously recorded neurons were then calculated using a 250-ms time window that was shifted at 10 ms intervals across the duration of the response to the ramp stimulus.
 The maximum cross-correlation coefficient was calculated by averaging and smoothing cross-correlation coefficients over 5 trials, and extracting the maximal value during photo-stimulation.
 The minimum variance of time lags was calculated by averaging and smoothing the standard deviation of time lags over 5 trials, extracting and squaring the minimal value during the time series of photo-stimulation.

-For data obtained from laser-scanning experiments, EPSCs were detected using a built-in function in Axograph.
-We first defined a template EPSC function from experimental data, and we set the algorithm to detect the shape of EPSC events that matches the template function including the events that overlap partially in time.
+To evaluate shared input on the basis of experiments with focal optical activation of presynaptic neurons, EPSCs were first detected from the recorded postsynaptic currents using the template matching function implemented in Axograph.
+We defined a template EPSC from experimental data, and then set the algorithm to detect the shape of EPSC events that matches the template including the events that overlap partially in time.
 The signal-to-noise ratio for detecting events was set to 2.5.
 Correlation probabilities were calculated using previously described procedures (Yoshimura et al., 2005).
 Cross-correlograms were calculated for each pair of stimulation locations using 4-ms histogram bins, with the central bin spanning 0 ± 2 ms. The cross cross-correlograms for each scanning location were summed up.
 The same data and approach, but with stimulus labels shifted, was used to generate shifted cross-correlograms.
 The value in the central bin of the shifted cross-correlogram was subtracted from that of the unshifted cross-correlogram.
-The result was then normalized by dividing by the total number of evoked EPSCs, to give the correlation probability
+The result was then normalized by dividing by the total number of evoked EPSCs, to give the correlation probability.

 Anatomical reconstructions